ph4ntxmproject/PH4NTXM/README.md

 - **Image:** `PH4NTXM-1.1-amd64.iso`
 - **Base:** Debian 13 “Trixie” XFCE
 - **Architecture:** amd64
 - **Type:** Live-only (installation not recommended for your security and system integrity)
 - **License:** GPLv3 – Fully open source and redistributable under the same terms.

+---

+## Security & Release Policy

+For security reasons, **only the latest PH4NTXM release** is available for public download.
+Older versions are archived and **not maintained**, ensuring all users receive the most recent hardening and security patches.